westonpace/lancedb/docs/src/guides/tables.md

     }]);
     ```
     !!! info "Note"
     If the table already exists, LanceDB will raise an error by default.
-If you want to overwrite the table, you need to specify the `WriteMode` in the createTable function.
+If you want to overwrite the table, you need to specify the mode in the createTable function.

     ```javascript
-    const table = await con.createTable(tableName, data, { writeMode: WriteMode.Overwrite })
+    const table = await con.createTable(tableName, data, { mode: "overwrite" })
     ```

     ### From a Pandas DataFrame